TeamNCMC/cuisto/docs/guide-register-abba.md

 Choose to `Split Left and Right Regions` to make the two hemispheres independent, and choose the "acronym" to name the regions.
 The registered regions should be imported as Annotations in the image.

 !!! tip
-    With ABBA in regular Fiji using the CCFv3 Allen mouse brain atlas, the left and right regions are flipped, because ABBA considers the slices as backward facing.
-The `importAbba.groovy` script located in `scripts/qupath-utils-atlas` allows you to flip left/right regions names.
+    In QuPath, the left and right regions are flipped, because ABBA considers the slices as facing downward.
+The `importAbba.groovy` script located in [`scripts/qupath-utils-atlas`](https://github.com/TeamNCMC/cuisto/tree/main/scripts/qupath-utils/atlas) allows you to flip left/right regions names.
 This is OK because the Allen brain is symmetrical by construction.

-For more complex use, check the Groovy scripts in `scripts/qupath-utils/atlas`.
+For batch-processing, check the Groovy scripts in [`scripts/qupath-utils/atlas`](https://github.com/TeamNCMC/cuisto/tree/main/scripts/qupath-utils/atlas).
 ABBA registration is used throughout the guides, to either work with brain regions (and count objects for instance) or to get the detections' coordinates in the atlas space.
+Remember to check a few considerations about coordinates systems conventions on [this page](tips-abba.md#abba-and-brainglobe-atlases).